allouchear/n2p2-4G-D3-Rep-External/src/interface/README.md

-# Use n2p2-4G-D3-Rep-External via LAMMPS
+# How to use n2p2-4G-D3-Rep-External via LAMMPS

 ## Set environement variables
 Edit env.sh to set paths to your configuration (openmi,...)